Day 1: Sat 19 June - Arrival and local birding

 Day 4: Tue 22 June – Conwy and the north coast

 Conwy’s Great Orme has a growing reputation for good birdwatching with a number of migrant and scarce birds recorded in recent years.
 We enjoy a walk around the headland where Chough may be seen before checking the waders on the nearby estuary, and pools for scarcer species such as Curlew Sandpiper and Little Stint.
 Gull flocks here, and at nearby Rhyl may contain Mediterranean or increasing numbers of Yellow-legged Gull, and we will be on the lookout for Common Scoter offshore.
-Little Tern is another possibility on the north coast, and we plan to explore several other sites or search for any rarities within reach.
+Little Tern is another possibility on the north coast and other great sites to explore along this stretch include Little Orme, Rhos-on-Sea, Colwyn Bay or Llanfairfechanor.
+Alternatively, this would be a good day to search for any rarities within reach.

 Day 5: Wed 23 June – Snowdonia National Park

 Today we visit Snowdon, the highest mountain in Wales standing at 1085m above sea level.
-Targeting the best possible day weather wise, we may choose to take the train to the summit for stunning views far and wide across the entire Snowdonia National Park.
-Walking back down on good tracks is an option, looking out for Ring Ouzel, Wheatear, Raven and Peregrine as we go.
+We have options on this day, and targeting the best possible weather we could choose to take the train to the summit for stunning views far and wide across the entire Snowdonia National Park.
+Walking back down on good tracks (which can be busy on a fine day) is a weather dependant option, looking out for Ring Ouzel, Wheatear, Raven and Peregrine as we go.
 The mountain is also home to rare Alpine plants, including the aptly named Snowdon Lily at its only UK site (though it does also occur in the Alps and North America).
-Once descended, we spend the rest of the day exploring attractive wooded valleys and fast flowing streams for Dipper, Grey Wagtail, Redstart, Spotted Flycatcher, Tree Pipit, Common Sandpiper and more.
+Once descended, or if we chose to spend less time on the mountain, we explore attractive wooded valleys with fast flowing streams for Dipper, Ring Ouzel, Grey Wagtail, Redstart, Spotted Flycatcher, Tree Pipit, Common Sandpiper and more.

 Day 6: Thu 24 June – The Welsh Moors